 A light wind swept over the corn, and all nature laughed in the sunshine.Anne Bronte

-In the height of summer, under a cornflower blue sky filled with cotton-ball clouds, and the smell of grilled meat fills the air.
-Children are laughing and playing in the creek, and the adults are setting up the picnic tables with red solo cups and paper plates.
+In the height of summer, under a cornflower blue sky filled with cotton-ball clouds, the smell of grilled meat fills the air.
+Children are laughing and playing in the creek, and the adults are setting up the picnic tables with checkered table cloths, red solo cups and paper plates.

 History of Corn On The Cob Day

 The history of Corn On The Cob Day goes back to a time even before European settlers actually first came to the Americas.
 Corn is a new world plant, native to the American lands, that was originally enjoyed by the Native Americans who were there before the westerners “discovered” the land.

 Since then, corn has made various appearances in dishes all over the world, and the by-products of this plant have been used in quite literally millions of different products.
 For instance, in the United States, high fructose corn syrup is found in almost every candy, and certainly, in almost every carbonated beverage that can be found.
 Other corn products that are used en masse include oil, cereals, snacks, breads and even fuel.

 Corn on the cob comes in more varieties than a person might think!
 Sure there’s the traditional yellow corn, but there are also white and mixed colored corn that can be eaten on the cob.

 In any case, almost every type of corn can be prepared into corn on the cob through various methods of preparation, and each brings its own combination of tastes and flavors.
 There is no limit to the delicious meals and fantastic flavors when a little corn on the cob is added to the table.

 Corn On The Cob Day is the opportunity to try different flavors, grab the butter, and enjoy delicious corn on the cob!